 The worldwide database, which contains well over a million responses, can be sampled over the internet for use in creating teaching and learning materials.
 It enables teachers and pupils across the world to enhance their data handling skills leading to improved statistical literacy and thinking.
 The involvement of different countries vastly increases the potential for exchange of information between school-aged children and is a unique way to assess global, social and other changes.
 It has the added bonus of providing ICT opportunities, and is motivational for both teachers and children alike.

-The website at www.censusatschool.com provides access to all resources and each country's own CensusAtSchool website.
-Do take a look and get involved.
+Do take a look at https://censusatschool.ie/ and get involved.
 The project is totally free to all Irish Schools and offers a unique and different experience for your pupils.